hydrogen-music/hydrogen/windows/README.md

 	then,

-	run the script cross_compile.sh located in the windows folder.
+	run the script cross_compile.sh with the -i switch (./cross_compile -i)located in the windows folder.

 ### The manual way: